Food recall information for consumers

 A food recall is action taken to remove unsafe or unsuitable food from distribution and sale, and from consumers.
 Find out why and how foods are recalled, and what's done to protect consumer safety.

 Alerts about food recalls can be sent direct to your inbox by email.
 You can choose to subscribe to all food recalls or only those related to food allergens.

-A potential food safety issue may be identified by:
+A potential food safety issue may be found by:

-- the business responsible for supplying the affected food or ingredient
+- the food business that supplies the affected food or ingredient

 - a report from an overseas authority where an imported food was produced

 - testing through MPI's food monitoring programmes.

 - Unlabelled ingredients that could cause an allergic reaction